The Nature of Time

 What is a common denominator?

-A common denominator is something that is common to many different things or many different systems, so it’s shared.
-But let’s just take a moment to digest what we’ve discussed so far, and then we’ll have our coffee and tea break, and then we’ll get into this whole discussion of common denominators.
-And that brings in the topic of external phenomena, which of course brings in the topic of the Chittamatra versus the Prasangika difference.
+Let’s just take a moment to digest what we’ve discussed so far, and we’ll have our coffee and tea break; then, we’ll get into this whole discussion of common denominators.
+That brings in the subject of external phenomena, which, of course, brings in the topic of the Chittamatra versus the Prasangika difference.
 Is there an actual externally happening year 2006 that different people are experiencing differently or not?

 Top